VladimerKhasia/fastapi_X/README.md

 > 5. You may observe that `pytest` is intentionally excluded from the `requirements.txt` file.
 However, you can easily install it on your local machine using the command `pip install pytest` and explore tests.
 > 6. If you are using Windows, you need to close and reopen your code editor (e.g., VSCode) after creating the Python environment and installing all necessary packages using `pip install -r requirements.txt` and `pip install pytest`.
 > 7. Run the app: `uvicorn app.main:app --reload` Note app.main refers to the main.py file inside app folder and next app after colon refers to the fastapi instance `app = FastAPI()` we created inside main.py.
 > 8. Paste this link, `http://127.0.0.1:8000/docs`, into your browser (e.g., Google Chrome).
 Under the "Users" section, select the POST method and submit some user credentials.
-Use the credentials you posted to authorize via the green `Authorize` button in the upper right corner.
+Use the credentials you posted to authorize via `Authorize` button in the upper right corner.
 You can now access all features and explore the app.
 > 9. NOTE: If you choose to use this code for a CI workflow without following the upcoming deployment steps for an Ubuntu VM, you might need to implement some additional tweaks.
 To use the CI/CD workflow with GitHub Actions, you must create secrets in your GitHub repository, which are referenced in the `.github/workflows/main.yml` file.
 To create these secrets, navigate to your repository on GitHub: fastapi_X -> Settings -> Secrets and variables -> Actions.